marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/dstore-script-repo/dstore-script-repo.md

   ![Lab 4 Task 2 screen](images/lab4-task2.png " ")

-## Task 3: Save Python Objects to Datastore
+## Task 3: Save Python objects to datastore
 Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 3.

   ![Lab 4 Task 3 screen](images/lab4-task3.png " ")

-## Task 4: Save Model Objects in a Datastore
+## Task 4: Save model objects in a datastore
 Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 4.

   ![Lab 4 Task 4 screen](images/lab4-task4.png " ")

-## Task 5:  Load Datastore Objects into Memory
+## Task 5:  Load datastore objects into memory
 Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 5.

   ![Lab 4 Task 5 screen](images/lab4-task5.png " ")

-## Task 6: View Datastores and Other Details
+## Task 6: View datastores and other details
 Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 6.

   ![Lab 4 Task 6 screen](images/lab4-task6.png " ")

-## Task 7: View Contents of a Datastore
+## Task 7: View contents of a datastore
 Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 7.

   ![Lab 4 Task 7 screen](images/lab4-task7.png " ")

-## Task 8: Manage Datastore Privileges
+## Task 8: Manage datastore privileges
 Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 8.

   ![Lab 4 Task 8 screen](images/lab4-task8.png " ")

-## Task 9: Delete Datastore Content
+## Task 9: Delete datastore content
 Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.

 Scroll down to the beginning of Task 9.